StevNdegwa/profile-app/README.md

   - Single responsibility principle
   - Memoization
   - DRY - Don't repeat yourself
-- As the app grew, the componets changed, added more props, and broke down some
+- As the application grew, the componets changed, added more props, and broke down some

 ### Challenges faced:

-- Difficulty using Formik with Antd Form, the have close to similar features.
+- Difficulty using Formik with Antd Form, they have close to similar features.
 I had to choose which features to use and which to leave.

 ### What I'd have done differently if I had more time

 - Prioritise unit tests
+- Improve data validation for the form
+- Add custom styles to make the UI great

 ### How to run the application locally